Integrating Financial Services Cloud with Mortgage Platforms

 Middleware Options

-Middleware sits between your cloud platform and your LOS, handling data transformation, error recovery, and queue management.
+Middleware sits between the cloud platform and the LOS, handling data transformation, error recovery, and queue management.
 MuleSoft, Microsoft Azure Logic Apps, and mortgage-specific middleware platforms all serve this role.
+The middleware needs to understand MISMO data standards and ULAD formatting.
+Generic integration tools require extensive custom development to handle mortgage-specific data structures, which is a recurring source of cost overrun on these projects.

 Common Integration Mistakes to Avoid

-- Starting with too many connections: Connect your LOS first.
+1. Starting with too many connections at once.
+Connect the LOS first.
 Add document management second.
-Stack additional systems after each connection is stable
+Stack additional systems after each connection is stable.

-- Skipping the sandbox: Test with realistic loan data before going live.
-Edge cases like co-borrowers, investment properties, and jumbo loans break integrations that work fine for simple purchases
+2. Skipping the sandbox.
+Test with realistic loan data before going live.
+Edge cases like co-borrowers, investment properties, and jumbo loans break integrations that work fine for simple purchases.

-- Ignoring change management: Your team needs training on the new workflow, not just the technology.
-Processors who don't trust the integration will create manual workarounds that defeat the purpose
+3. Ignoring change management.
+The team needs training on the new workflow, not just the technology.
+Processors who do not trust the integration will create manual workarounds that defeat the purpose.

-- Forgetting ongoing maintenance: API versions change.
+4. Forgetting ongoing maintenance.
+API versions change.
 Cloud platforms release updates.
-Schedule quarterly integration health checks to catch issues before they affect production loans
+Quarterly integration health checks catch issues before they affect production loans.

 Frequently Asked Questions

-Financial services cloud integration connects a cloud-hosted CRM and data management platform to your loan origination system, document management tools, and compliance engines.
-The integration creates a unified view of borrower data, automates workflow routing, and maintains compliance audit trails across your entire mortgage operation.
+Financial services cloud integration connects a cloud-hosted CRM and data management platform to the loan origination system, the document management tools, the pricing engine, and the servicing platform that a mortgage operation runs every day.
+The integration creates a unified view of borrower data, automates workflow routing, and maintains compliance audit trails across the entire operation.
+MortgageExchange is the ABT-built integration layer that handles the data flow between the cloud CRM and the mortgage operational systems.

-Mortgage cloud integration requires TLS 1.2 minimum encryption for all API connections, role-based access controls limiting data visibility by user role, SOC 2 Type II certification for both the cloud platform and middleware layer, and comprehensive audit logging of all data transfers between connected systems to satisfy GLBA and FTC Safeguards Rule requirements.
+Mortgage cloud integration requires TLS 1.2 minimum encryption for all API connections, role-based access controls limiting data visibility by user role, SOC 2 Type II certification for both the cloud platform and the middleware layer, and comprehensive audit logging of all data transfers between connected systems to satisfy GLBA and FTC Safeguards Rule expectations.
+M365 Guardian adds the Microsoft Entra ID Conditional Access baseline, Microsoft Defender threat protection, and Microsoft Sentinel SIEM evidence on top of those minimum requirements.